Ohniaka III | Foundational Origins, Architectural Stylings

 After this communal excision, the Progenitors knew that the crumbling foundations of Cube 5219 could no longer feasibly provide them shelter from the elements.
 These xBs dismantled and rebuilt regeneration alcoves once power lines were created in newer, simple shelters, routing energy from wind farms, water turbines from a nearby waterfall that emptied into the sea, solar panels, and supplementary power that still lingered in Cube 5219.
 Still bearing the Collective’s infinite knowledge of civilizations, the Progenitors accessed their records of societal proliferation, and began to build the bones of a harbor, irrigated crops, and planned out the most efficient way a city could spread and grow from a single starting point (even if they had little idea their population would boom so strongly in 23 years).

-When descending from the clouds in a shuttlecraft, Ohniaka III’s now 7km-wide Capitol City looks very much like the roots of a tree branching out from a deep slash in the earth.
+When descending from the clouds in a shuttlecraft, Ohniaka III’s 7km-wide Capitol City resembles the roots of a tree branching out from a deep slash in the earth.
 It speaks to the adaptability, determination, and versatility of these first xBs to survive without the guidance of the Hivemind, building a society in which to build others up who were also severed from the Collective.
-Where the impact site of Cube 5219 cuts into the rock and ends in a settled, square crater, their city starts from those broken ribs of a behemoth vessel and stems into something much more organic- though its city streets and avenues do resemble wafer circuitry if one squints hard enough.
+Where the impact site of Cube 5219 cuts deep into the rock and ends in a settled crater, their city starts from those broken ribs of a behemoth vessel and stems into something much more organic: though its city streets and avenues do resemble wafer circuitry if one squints hard enough.

 “My orthopedic exo-plating had been removed three weeks earlier,” he told me, “and the physical therapy by which to walk again was tiresome.
-But the memory of reaching twilight's shoreline and removing my boots, the sensation of sand and water between my toes for the first time... that made the journey much more bearable.”
+But the memory of reaching twilight's shore and removing my protective boots, the sensation of sand and water between my toes for the first time... that made the hike much more bearable.”